tazo81/node-red-contrib-google-smarthome/README.md

   `Port`: TCP port of your choosing for incoming connections from Google.
 Must match what you entered in the *Google on Actions* project.

+  `Enable SSL`: Enables SSL on the build-in Web Server.
+When enabled please be sure to add public and private key.
+Since *Google on Actions* needs SSL-Support a reverse proxy is needed whenever SSL is disabled in node.

   `Public Key`: Full path to public key file, e.g. `fullchain.pem` from Let's Encrypt.

   `Private Key`: Full path to private key file, e.g. `privkey.pem` from Let's Encrypt.